andrea-rinaldi-microarea/generator-tblegacy/README.md

 **Table name**: the physical name of the table, that is, the name that will be used for the DB.
 It must be a non-existing valid name, which cannot include spaces or special characters, as it is used also to generate the name for the `SQLRecord` class

+**Codeless table**: the table is defined via metadata only, there is no C++ wrapper class. *Note: a codeless table can exists in a non-codeless application, but the vice-versa is not supported out-of-the-box*.

 **Hosting Library**: the library in which host the code for the table's `SQLRecord`.
-It must be an already existing library inside the current module
+It must be an already existing library inside the current module (not asked for "codeless" tables).

 **Table type**: it allows to choose among *master* and *master/detail*.
 In the latter, actually a pair of tables are generated, one intended to be a header, the other to contain lines; it has  the same name, with a `Detail` suffix attached